 I often think of Mary, particularly how she couldn’t bear to waste a good plant or spend hard-earned money on its pot.
 In those days, I’m sure many farm women rooted cuttings in tin cans, sowed alyssum in leaky dishpans, or tucked hens-and-chicks into their husbands’ worn-out farm boots.

 Containers are everywhere once we open our eyes to their possibilities.
 Restaurants discard numerous five-gallon plastic buckets that can be spray-painted fun colors and used to create playful displays.
-Grocery stores toss produce crates that make short-lived but intriguing containers when lined with plastic.
+Grocery stores toss produce crates that make short-lived but intriguing containers when lined with plastic, or better yet, burlap.
 Outgrown wading pools filled with soil become delightful children’s gardens.

-Planning to hit the spring yard sale circuit?
+Planning to hit the yard-sale circuit?
 Scoop up surplus kitchen colanders to house aloes, echeverias, and other tender succulents.
 Or pot up a collection of Mediterranean thymes—these small plants appreciate the sharp drainage provided by colanders and smell fabulous when soaking up the heat on your porch or patio.